jasonraimondi/jasonraimondi.com/content/posts/2019-03-18_recovery-passport.md

 Journal entries are locked after a 30 minute period.

-The app was developed in Laravel and uses elements of Vue.js on the front end.

 <image-pop
     v-bind:portrait="true"
     src="/assets/posts/2019/03/recovery-passport/recovery-passport_1.png"
     alt="When logging into the app, members need to answer daily if they have maintained sobriety, or taken care of themselves (if mental rehab)."
 ></image-pop>

 <image-pop
     v-bind:portrait="true"